PixelsCamp/talks/README.md

 ### What Happens Next?

 * Your proposal will be reviewed by the Pixels Camp organizers.
+* You'll be asked for more information, or to touch up existing information.
 * If your talk is accepted, we'll merge the PR.
 * You'll get feedback even if the talk isn't accepted.